Edmonton Public Library: History

 The history of the Edmonton Public Library (EPL) begins in 1912, when the cities of Edmonton and Strathcona began to consider the creation of two public libraries in the region.
-By the time the two libraries opened in 1913, Edmonton and Strathcona had amalgamated, and so one fledgling library system started with two branches.
-The Strathcona branch was the only branch to the south of the North Saskatchewan River that divides the city of Edmonton, and it would remain so until 1955.
+By the time the two libraries opened in 1913, Edmonton and Strathcona had amalgamated, leaving one fledgling library system to start with two branches.
+The Strathcona branch was the only branch to the south of the North Saskatchewan River that divides the city of Edmonton, and would remain so until 1955.
 The branch on the north side of the river was temporarily located in the Chisholm Block, above a meat shop and a liquor store.

 Between the years of 1914 and 1923, the Edmonton branch operated out of various buildings in the downtown area.
-In 1923, the Central Library building was opened with help from a Carnegie library grant, which sat on the site now occupied by Telus Plaza.
-It would remain in service until 1967, when the Centennial Library opened on Sir Winston Churchill Square, only a few blocks away, remaining in downtown Edmonton.
+In 1923, the Central Library building was opened with help from a Carnegie library grant, which sat on the site now occupied by ATB Place.
+It would remain in service until 1967, when the Centennial Library opened a few blocks away in Sir Winston Churchill Square.

 Beginning in 1941, the Edmonton Public Library began to operate traveling services to meet the needs of the community.
 The first service operated out of a streetcar.
 In 1947, trucks and buses were pressed into service as bookmobiles.
 These were replaced by book trailers in 1974, some of which were decommissioned in 1982 as a cost-saving measure.
 These decommissioned trailers were replaced by the more traditional bookmobile format.
 1982 also saw the implementation of data radio in the bookmobiles, which enabled them to communicate directly with the main EPL database.
 This allowed staff to utilize the electronic database and to review customer accounts from the bookmobile itself.
 The bookmobiles remained in service until 1991, when they were decommissioned.
 In 2014, traveling services were reintroduced with the launch of epl2GO literacy vans.

 Between 1950 and 1970, seven branches were opened throughout the city of Edmonton, followed by five more between 1970 and 1990.
-In 1996, the main branch located at the Centennial Library was renamed the Stanley A. Milner Library in honor of the chair of the library board from 1963 to 1968, for his contributions to make the Centennial Library become a reality.
+In 1996, the main branch located at the Centennial Library was renamed the Stanley A. Milner Library in honor of the chair of the library board from 1963 to 1968, for his contributions in making the Centennial Library a reality.

-Currently, the Edmonton Public Library operates 21 branches and continues to expand with the City of Edmonton.